lock3/wg21/paper.md

 passed directly to the metaprogram composing them.

-We considered providing a magical library function, say meta::current\_injection() that returns a reflection of the current context.
+We considered providing a magical library function, say `meta::current_injection()` that returns a reflection of the current context.
 That would remove the need to pass context arguments in many but not all cases.
 However, there may be some specification and implementation difficulties providing such an operation.

-#### Two-phase lookup
+#### Two-phase lookup {#fragment.dependent.twophase}

 As an alternative to passing arguments, we could simply rely on two-phase lookup.
 Two-phase lookup is a natural approach to solving this